anhhungggg/Infrastructure/backup_sla.md

 - Prometheus works with exporters to deliver metrics of our services.
 - Telegraf works with Influxdb for syslog.
 - Grafana has Prometheus and Influxdb as a datasource.
+- HAproxy and Keepalived for load balancing and high availability.

 Coverage: Included Services
 - MySQL: Database Dump, will have our wp data.